Engineering Associate Degrees for Transfer to a Bachelor's Degree Program

 See the chart of all Engineering associate degrees for transfer to specified Texas public universities.

 This innovative co-enrollment network was developed to address Texas' growing need for engineers and provide a pathway for students interested in pursuing an engineering degree.
-Qualified students admitted to the Engineering Academy are co-enrolled at Texas A&M University in the College of Engineering and at one of the colleges of DCCCD.
+Qualified students admitted to the Engineering Academy are co-enrolled at Texas A&M University in the College of Engineering and at Dallas College.

 Learn more about the Texas A&M Engineering Academy and what it takes to be admitted.

-If you are interested in a direct career path to an engineering-related job, various colleges of DCCCD offer Career and Technical Education
+If you are interested in a direct career path to an engineering-related job, Dallas College offers Career and Technical Education

 Engineering-Related Programs as preparation for entry-level positions.